microsoft/plcrashreporter/README.md

    * Now drag & drop **PLCrashReporter.framework** (or **PLCrashReporter.xcframework**) from the Finder into Xcode's Project Navigator.
    * A dialog will appear, make sure your app target is checked and click **Finish**.
     > **Note:**
-    > PLCrashReporter framework contains static binaries for iOS and tvOS, and dynamic binaries for macOS.
-When adding the framework to your project make sure that in `Frameworks, Libraries and Embedded Content` section `Embed` is selected to `Do not embed` for iOS and tvOS and `Embed and Sign` for macOS_.    `PLCrashReporter-Static-{version}.zip` is en exception, it contains static frameworks for all platforms.
+    > PLCrashReporter xcframework contains static binaries for iOS and tvOS, and dynamic binaries for macOS.
+When adding the framework to your project make sure that in `Frameworks, Libraries and Embedded Content` section `Embed` is selected to `Do not embed` for iOS and tvOS and `Embed and Sign` for macOS. `PLCrashReporter-Static-{version}.zip` is an exception - it contains static frameworks for all platforms.

 ## Example